davidmartos96/mtga-auto-imgs/README.md

 	b.
 Click it

 	c.
-Capture the card region and save it into "out/cards"
+Capture the card region and save it into `out/cards`.
+This step includes some image processing using OpenCV to crop the card borders and round them.